MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ---
 title: Track experiments and models with MLflow
 titleSuffix: Azure Machine Learning
-description:  Use MLflow to log metrics and artifacts from machine learning runs.
+description:  Learn how to use MLflow to log metrics and artifacts from machine learning experiments and runs in Azure Machine Learning workspaces.
 author: msakande
 ms.author: mopeakande
 ms.reviewer: fasantia